CPS-IT/frontend-asset-handler/docs/components/vcs-providers.md

 Frontend assets.
 This is necessary, for example, to query an active deployment of the requested assets.

+Interacting with assets on GitLab requires either a [project access token][1] of the appropriate project or an access token with at least `read_api` scope.

 It supports the following additional configuration:

 ### `base-url`